Hanne Darboven: Exhibitions

 Hanne Darboven's works have been presented in numerous exhibitions in Germany and abroad.
 Her first solo exhibition outside Germany took place at Art & Project, Amsterdam, in 1970.
 The exhibition of her two-part work Card Index: Filing Cabinet (1975), simultaneously held in two New York galleries in 1978, was the first time that Darboven had shown her work in the United States, following a decision to stop exhibiting temporarily in 1976.
 Darboven has since had numerous one-person exhibitions primarily in Europe and North America, including major presentations at the Deichtorhallen, Hamburg; the Van Abbemuseum, Eindhoven; and the Dia Center for the Arts, New York.
 Individual works by Darboven were already included in the Documenta 5, 6 and 7, and in 1982 she represented the Federal Republic of Germany at the Venice Biennale (along with Gotthard Graubner and Wolfgang Laib).
 At the Documenta 11 her oeuvre was shown in all its many facets on three floors of the Fridericianum in Kassel, making it the "centerpiece of the exhibition" with more than 4,000 drawings.
+In 2023, the Menil Drawing Institute at the Menil Collection curated an exhibition that explored the intertwining of writing and drawing that formed the core of the artist's practice throughout her career.
+This exhibition explored three defining motifs of the artist's work on paper: abstract drawing, date calculations, and monumental installations.

 Darboven's work was first shown by Galerie Konrad Fischer.
 Gallerist Leo Castelli gave her nine shows between 1973 and 1995.
 Count Panza bought several of her works.
 Today Darboven's work is represented by Konrad Fischer Gallery and Sprüth Magers.